 Toronto’s expat lifestyle is filled with fantastic restaurants, loads of shopping options, and great entertainment and nightlife venues, not to mention a plethora of fantastic outdoor pursuits.
-If the day-to-day excitement of the city isn’t enough, expats will be relieved to find that there are many annual events to anticipate, and the city is also a good jumping-off point to explore further afield whether in Canada or the US.
+If the day-to-day excitement of the city isn’t enough, expats will be glad to know that there are many annual events to anticipate, and the city is also a good jumping-off point to explore further afield whether in Canada or the US.

 Shopping in Toronto

-Hailed as Canada's shopping capital, Toronto outlets offer everything from top international brands to locally produced masterpieces.
-The Eaton Centre is a popular arcade with numerous shops, restaurants and entertainment centres, while Yorkville, on Bloor Street, is the place to find unique clothing and jewellery from London, Milan and Paris fashions; Queen St West also has some trendy boutiques.
+Hailed as Canada's shopping capital, Toronto's stores offer everything from top international brands to locally-produced masterpieces.
+The Eaton Centre is a popular arcade with numerous shops, restaurants and entertainment centres.
+Yorkville, on Bloor Street, is the place to find unique clothing and jewellery from London, Milan and Paris.
+Queen St West also has some trendy boutiques.

 The St Lawrence and Kensington markets are good for arts, crafts and vintage clothing, and there are some lovely art galleries in and around Bathurst Street.